Download

 We hope you appreciate this week’s rationale!
 Thank you so much for taking the time to answer our Question of the Week and participate in this fun learning activity!

-Join Coach Beverly and Team for two and a half days of knowledge-sharing, fun, networking, games with prizes, and “aha” moments in beautiful San Diego.
+Join Coach Beverly and Team for two and a half days of knowledge-sharing, fun, and “aha” moments for our Virtual DiabetesEd Training Conference April 17th – 19th, 2024.

-Attendees will leave this conference with new tools and a more complete understanding of the latest advances in diabetes care, from medications to technology to Medical Nutrition Therapy!
+Attendees will leave this conference with new tools and a refreshed understanding of the latest advances in person-centered diabetes care.
+Our team highlights the ADA Standards of Care, medications, behavior change, technology, medical nutrition therapy, and more!

 Sign up for Diabetes Blog Bytes – we post one daily Blog Byte from Monday to Friday.
 And of course, Tuesday is our Question of the Week.
 It’s Informative and FREE!
 Sign up below!